How to Take Headshot: Essential Tips for Stunning Professional Photos

 Selection works simply.
 Each person or the team lead picks favorites via an online gallery.
 We share guidance on choosing the right headshot for a LinkedIn profile versus internal tools versus external PR.
 The best photos for social media are not always the strongest images for a press kit.

 Our photo editing pipeline ensures consistency.
+We use photo editing apps and software, such as Facetune or VSCO, for light editing like color correction and blemish removal, while avoiding heavy filters that alter skin texture.
+A professional photographer can provide expert editing services to enhance the final image, making it look polished and professional.
 Color and exposure alignment across the headshot set.
 Background cleanup.
 Light skin work.
 We deliver multiple crops: square for LinkedIn, horizontal for websites, vertical if needed for print or speaking events.
 We also deliver naming that supports careers pages and internal systems.

 Realistic timing looks like this: